 I also offer smaller prints to cover a range of price-points.
-As scaling down original work also scales down the width of the strokes of ink, the thinner lines start to look more like a print than an original piece of artwork.
-I use gold ink instead of gold leaf on 8" x 10" prints as gold leaf is quite difficult to apply in very thin areas.
+I use gold ink instead of gold leaf on 8" x 10" prints as gold leaf isn't as practical in very thin areas.
 At this time, I don't carry frames for 8x10's, but plan to expand my framing offerings in the future.

 Why is gold leaf and framing only available on large pieces?

 I found my signature to be too visually distracting on these prints.
 So instead, I emboss my initials in the lower righthand corner, and on the back of the print, I sign and number the print in pencil.

 Why don't I see your signature on my print?